-2023 was a year of growth, achievement and positive outcomes for learning and our school community at St. Joseph's Gloucester.

-St. Joseph's Gloucester is dedicated to the education of each student and believe that all students can learn to reach their highest potential.
+In 2024 we were excited to launch our new Vision & Mission Statement, 'With Jesus, our companion, we learn, grow and wonder'.
+The Vision & Mission Statement was the culmination of work with staff, students, families and the parish and staff.
+This year we have staff have worked on student formation for students on key concepts of learn, grow and wonder'.
 St. Joseph's places emphasis on differentiation and support for each child to reach their goals.
 Staff work collaboratively in Professional Learning Teams (PLT) in order to collaborate and achieve the best outcomes for students.
 Staff, parents and students work together to achieve success for our students.
 Pastoral care for our students, families and staff is an important fabric of our school community.